-You already know that the 5-6 Otocinclus is the ideal number of fish to be kept together by the rough calculation we have done above.
+You already know that the 5 to 6 Otocinclus is the ideal number of fish to be kept together by the rough calculation we have done above.
 So, a tank consisting of 10 gallons of water is the best ideal size.

 Adding More Otocinclus In Your Tank- What To Do?

-If you are wondering about adding more Otocinclus in your tank, then you must surely add more gallons of water.
-When you have 4-6 Otos, keep 10-gallons of water.
-When you keep 6-10 Otos, keep 15-gallons of water.
+If you are wondering about adding more Otocinclus to your tank, then you must surely add more gallons of water.
+When you have 4 to 6 Otos, keep 10-gallons of water.
+When you keep 6 to 10 Otos, keep 15-gallons of water.
 I guess you understood what I’m trying to say.
 Remember, each additional fish requires a couple of gallons of water.